 Transformational Leadership Style

 "If you want something new, you have to stop doing something old."

 – Peter Drucker

-- There is also a certain appetite for risk in this leadership style type.
-This is because leaders are always on the lookout for better ways.
+- There is also a particular appetite for risk in this leadership style.
+It is because leaders are always on the lookout for better ways.
 It means going out of one's comfort zone.